 Our mission at Shenandoah Alliance for Shelter is to prevent homelessness by providing temporary shelter and supportive services designed to enable clients to achieve independence.

-SHENANDOAH ALLIANCE FOR SHELTER’S NEW YEAR’S RESOLUTION
+SHENANDOAH ALLIANCE FOR SHELTER’S RESOLUTION

 The start of 2013 saw exciting changes for Shenandoah Alliance for Shelter.
 During the January Board of Directors’ retreat, the Board voted unanimously to transition to a permanent supportive housing facility.
 This vote reflected the changes the Northern Shenandoah Valley region, the Commonwealth of Virginia and our nation as a whole have made to ending homelessness.